Table of Contents

 }

-The first option is to create a simple Query, which just returns an IEnumerable<TModel>.
-This one doesn't require much code, and it's easy to understand, but the downside of this option is that you have no context information on the Model about, which conditions the Query have used find the information, which can sometimes be needed when you need to show the information on the Screen.
+The first option is to create a simple Query which just returns an IEnumerable<TModel>.
+This one doesn't require much code and it's easy to understand.
+The downside of this option is that you have no context information on the Model about which conditions the Query has used to find the information, which sometimes is needed to show the information on the Screen.

 public sealed class PagesByParentIdQuery : DataQueryListBase<PageDataModel, Page>